MRtrix3/mrtrix3/docs/tips_and_tricks/batch_processing_with_foreach.rst

   $ foreach study/* : dwidenoise IN/dwi.mif IN/dwi_denoised.mif

 The first part of the command above is the :code:`foreach` script name, followed by the pattern matching string (:code:`study/*`) to identify all the files (which in this case are directories) to be looped over.
 The colon is used to separate the pattern matching from the start of the command.
-In this example the :code:`dwidenoise` command will be run multiple times, by substituting the keyword :code:`IN` with each of the directories that match the pattern :code:`study/*`.
+In this example the :code:`dwidenoise` command will be run multiple times, by substituting the keyword :code:`IN` with each of the directories that match the pattern (:code:`study/001_patient`, :code:`study/002_patient`, etc).

 Example 2 - using NAME
 -----------------------